cartesi/machine-emulator-tools/README.md

 ### Building

-Invoking make will build all tools and create the `machine-emulator-tools-$VERSION.deb` Debian package along with the `rootfs-tools-$VERSION.ext2` root filesystem artifacts.
+Invoking make will build all tools and create the `machine-emulator-tools-$VERSION.tar.gz` archive along with the `rootfs-tools-$VERSION.ext2` root filesystem artifacts.

 ```bash
 $ make